banner

 Reference: https://github.com/lemono0/FastJsonPart

-Focusing on reproducing a process, understanding the vulnerability exploitation process.
-There are many excellent articles by experts online, but they are not sufficient for foundational learning (especially regarding compiling Java files with IDEA, how to resolve dependency issues, etc., -__-|).
-Therefore, I will write down the process of my reproduction.
+Focus on reproducing a process to understand the vulnerability exploitation flow.
+There are many excellent articles written by experts online, but they are not sufficient for foundational learning (especially regarding compiling Java files with IDEA, how to resolve dependency issues, etc., -__-|).
+Therefore, I will document my reproduction process.

 Detecting version, removing parentheses error